Taxation of Income in France 2019

 According to the government: "L’impôt normalement dû au titre des revenus non exceptionnels perçus en 2018 sera annulé."

-Perhaps of greater significance for many expatriates is that the tax credit arrangement will also apply to the social charges, which will also be cancelled for 2018 for income affected by the reform.
+Perhaps of greater significance for many expatriates is that the tax credit arrangement appears to also apply to the social charges, which will also be cancelled for 2018 for income affected by the reform.
 "Il en sera de même des prélèvements sociaux afférents aux revenus concernés par la réforme", says the government website.

 Tax credits that might normally be granted in 2018 will simply be carried forward to 2019 and credited in that year, but with an advance payment of 60% payable in January 2019.

 There are four exceptions to the exemption from taxes on 2018 income.